rails-finance/rails-web/README.md

 ## Status

-Rails is currently in alpha.
-The platform is actively being developed with additional features and improvements planned for future releases.
+Rails is currently in beta.
+While core features are stable, the platform continues to be enhanced with additional features and improvements planned for future releases.

 ## License